Indoor air quality is a major concern in the winter as Minnesota winters are cold.

 The last option is the best option – a professionally installed air filtration system.

-At Metro Heating & Cooling, we are able to provide you with whole-home filtration, which means the air quality is improved throughout the entire house rather than a single room or zone.
+At Metro Heating & Cooling, we are able to provide you with whole-home filtration, which means your Minnesota air quality is improved throughout your entire house rather than just a single room or zone.

 Today’s air quality systems are very efficient in the removal of particles as small as 5 microns in diameter (a strand of hair is 100 microns).